elyra-ai/elyra/docs/source/user_guide/runtime-image-conf.md

 ##### Image Name (image_name)

-The name and tag of an existing container image in a public container registry that meets the stated prerequisites.
+The name and tag of an existing container image in a container registry that meets the stated prerequisites.
 This property is required.

 Example: